The Numbers Are Worse Than You Think

 The Case for Conversational Formats

-That's the principle behind the book conversation format.
-Instead of narrating a text or compressing it into bullet points, a book conversation gives you two informed perspectives working through the ideas together.
+That's the principle behind narrlit's podcast format.
+Instead of narrating a text or compressing it into bullet points, each episode gives you two informed perspectives working through the ideas together.
 It's what happens when people who've read a book carefully sit down and talk about what it means.

 Completion Isn't the Only Metric